CommonRoad/commonroad-criticality-enhancement/README.md

 ```
 conda env create -n myenv -f environment.yaml
-conda env activate myenv
+conda activate myenv
 ```
 - The project uses CommonRoad-reach-flow
-- The dependancies for it are also included in the environment.yaml file
+- The dependencies for it are also included in the environment.yaml file
-- CommonRoad-reach-flow has to be installed by cloning its repository in the python environment and running the following command in the CommonRoad-reach-flow reository:
+- CommonRoad-reach-flow has to be installed by cloning its repository in the python environment and running the following command in the CommonRoad-reach-flow repository:

 ```
 pip install -v .